kubermatic/kubermatic/cmd/conformance-tester/README.md

 **Parallelism**

 To configure the number of clusters which should be tested in parallel, the `-kubermatic-parallel-clusters=4` flag can be use.
-Pay attention to not overload the seed cluster.
+Pay attention to not overload the KKP cluster.

 **Node count**